 We recommended you complete your capitation download in a timely manner to make sure you have complete and accurate capitation information.

-Capitation is typically a per member per month (PMPM) payment to a medical group/IPA or facility that covers contracted services for assigned members.
+Capitation is typically a PMPM payment to a medical group/IPA or facility that covers contracted services for assigned members.
 This is an alternative to the fee-for-service arrangement.
-Capitation payments made whether or not the member seeks services from the capitated care provider.
+Capitation payments made whether or not the member seeks services from the capitated health care provider.

 Services not specifically excluded from capitation are included in the capitation payment made to the medical group/IPA or facility.